Three strategies to help your business reduce its scope 3 emissions | Zedify

 Encourage your employees to swap cars for active travel like cycling or walking.
 Solo commuting by car is a significant contributor to Scope 3 emissions.
 This is why more employees should be encouraged to use alternative, greener transport modes to get to work.

 One of the easiest ways to do that is by providing secure and convenient bike storage and parking like bike shelters, racks and stands.
 Staff need to know that their bikes are safe and secure when they are at work.
-There is also a growing trend as reported in the latest British Council for Offices report on cycling, which shows that non-cyclists would consider cycling to work if there was better bike storage and better peripheral amenities such as showers, lockers and changing areas.
+There is also a growing trend as reported in a Government report on cycling, which shows that non-cyclists would consider cycling to work if there was better bike storage and better peripheral amenities such as showers, lockers and changing areas.
 This is something that Zedify is trying to support at our dedicated hub sites, too.

 Eco audit your service providers